 How to minimise the risk

-- Sometimes it is best to express your milk and throw it away for a few days while you are taking the medicine.
+- Sometimes it is best to express and discard your milk while you are taking medicine.
+This will keep up your milk supply.

 - Talk to your doctor or pharmacist about switching to a different medicine.